fvoges/terraform-vault/README.md

     - Vault admin policy
     - Internal Vault admin group that uses the policy above
     - External OIDC group that is a member of the internal Vault admin group
+    - Top level namespace
-  - `mongodb` - basic dynamic credentials using MongoDB Atlas secrets engine.
+  - `vault-namespace` - Application stack namespace with MongoDB Atlas dynamic credentials.
 Configures
+    - Namespace under the top level one for env/app
     - Vault policy to allow creation of dynamic credentials
     - Internal Vault user group that uses the policy above
     - External OIDC group that is a member of the internal user group
     - MongoDB Atlas connection
-    - MongoDB Role that creates dynamic credentials using a configurable creation statement
+    - MongoDB role that creates dynamic credentials using a configurable creation statement
 - `modules`
   - `terraform-vault-auth-oidc`
     - configures an OIDC auth backend